avendael/atomic-emacs/README.md

 * 'alt-{': 'atomic-emacs:backward-paragraph'
 * 'alt-}': 'atomic-emacs:forward-paragraph'

-#### Some things that might not work as expected

-There is a known issue that suddenly borks the keybindings.
-Please check issue [#17](https://github.com/avendael/atomic-emacs/issues/17) for the workaround.

 ### Configuration options

 You can opt to use native navigation keys for ctrl-n,p,b, and f: